cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 To add members, click `Invite members`.
 In the window that appears, enter the email of the user you want to add and select the role (set of rules):

-- `Worker` - role for workers.
-- `Supervisor` - role for supervisors.
-- `Maintainer` - role for maintainers.
+- `Worker` - worker sees only the tasks and projects assigned to it.
+Worker can work in the task assigned to it, as well as create and comment issues.
+- `Supervisor` - supervisor role in addition to all the features of the worker, allows you to create and assign jobs, tasks and projects to members of the organization.
+- `Maintainer` - maintainer role has all the capabilities of the role supervisor, sees all tasks and projects created by other members of the organization, and can create, update and remove `Cloud Storage`, add and remove organization members and modify member roles.
 - `Owner` - a role assigned to the creator of the organization with maximum capabilities.

+In addition to roles, there are groups of users that are configured on the `Admin page`.
 Read more about the roles in [IAM system roles section](/docs/administration/advanced/iam_system_roles).

 ![](/images/image236.jpg)